 Announcing the return to London of Trans*Code – the UK’s only hack event series focused solely on drawing attention to transgender issues and opportunities.

-Open to trans and non-binary folk, allies, coders, designers and visionaries of all sorts, Trans*Code is a groundbreaking event that aims to help draw attention to transgender issues through a topic-focused hackday.
+Open to trans and non-binary folk, allies, coders, designers and visionaries of all sorts, Trans*Code isis inspired by the groundbreaking Trans*H4CK events created by Dr. Kortney Ziegler.
+The event that aims to help draw attention to transgender issues through a topic-focused hackday.
 Supported by introductory programming workshops, community members not currently working in technology are also encouraged to participate.

 Saturday, 23 April, 2016.

 Angel House, 3rd floor

 Co-organiser Naomi Ceder explains: “As technology offers growing opportunities, being sure these opportunities are equally accessible to traditionally marginalised groups grows ever more important.

 “Trans*Code participants can come from any background, working together to create prototypes around the themes of transgender issues and access to technology.